 If you are ready to begin the estate planning process, you are likely going to need an attorney’s help!
 However, we know why many folks put off this necessary trip to their attorney: no one wants to be asked about what they want to happen after they die.
 While it’s hard to think about, it’s so important.
 What would you like your family to do with your remains?
 What will happen to your children?
 Hard questions, but necessary ones.
-We recommend coming up with some basic ideas of what you want to happen, then arranging a consultation with the team at the Law Offices of Shannon C. Smith.
+We recommend coming up with some basic ideas of what you want to happen, then arranging a consultation with the team at the Smith Law.

 Here are some of the top ways you can prepare for your consultation with our estate planning attorneys.

 Consider Family Information